-If you want to give it a try, the Petpost brand of coconut oil is high quality and organic (you don’t want any of that knock off stuff!).
-Plus, it’s made specifically for your pooch 🙂
+I recommend the Petpost brand of coconut oil because it is made specifically for dogs and is both high quality and organic (you don’t want any of that knock off stuff!).

-When adding coconut oil to your dog’s diet, it is extremely important that you give your dog the appropriate amount of coconut oil, which is largely based upon their weight.
+When adding coconut oil to your dog’s diet, it is extremely important that you give your dog the appropriate amount of coconut oil.

 When you first introduce coconut oil into your dog’s diet, you’ll want to start with a very small amount –

 - 1/4 teaspoon for small dogs or puppies

 - Up to 1 teaspoon for large dogs

 Your dog’s body needs time to adjust to this dietary addition.
 After this adjustment period, the optimal daily coconut oil dosage for dogs is:

 - 1 teaspoon per 10 lbs of weight